CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 ## Exercise 2: Plan an environment strategy

 In this exercise, you will be planning an environment strategy for Fabrikam.
 You will review the scenario for Fabrikam that explains their current situation.
-After reviewing you will evaluate and propose an environmental plan.
+After reviewing, you will evaluate and propose an environmental plan.

 ### Task 1: Read about the current situation at Fabrikam

 In this task, read the following and take notes that would help you propose an environment plan for Fabrikam.

-You have recently joined the newly formed Power Platform center of Excellence team at Fabrikam and are responsible for establishing a governance strategy.
-Currently, there is no governance process established and employees can create apps, flows and even environments without any control.
-Fabrikam has been in existence for 40 years and has 4,500 employees at multiple office locations in the US, UK and EU.
-Fabrikam employees are all licensed for Office 365 E3 and a growing number of them have either Power Automate or Power Apps per user licenses.
-Over the last 6 months, Fabrikam’s management realized that this was greatly improving productivity, but they recognised without some planned governance it could easily get out of control.
-About 50 of the users are more advanced power users of the platform always looking at ways to push its limits.
-Fabrikam’s sales team of 100 users also use a heavily customized Dynamics 365 Sales app deployment.
+You have recently joined the newly formed Power Platform Center of Excellence team at Fabrikam and are responsible for establishing a governance strategy.
+Currently, there is no governance process established, and employees can create apps, flows, and even environments without any control.
+Fabrikam has been in existence for 40 years and has 4,500 employees at multiple office locations in the US, UK, and EU.
+Fabrikam employees are all licensed for Office 365 E3, and a growing number of them have either Power Automate or Power Apps per user licenses.
+Over the last 6 months, Fabrikam’s management realized that this was greatly improving productivity, but they recognised that without some planned governance, it could easily get out of control.
+About 50 of the users are more advanced power users of the platform, always looking at ways to push its limits.
+Fabrikam’s sales team of 100 users also uses a heavily customized Dynamics 365 Sales app deployment.

-One of the first things you did was look in the admin center to see how many environments were there.
+One of the first things you did was look in the admin center to see how many environments there were.
 Currently, in the tenant, there are 45 environments with a variety of names that users choose.
 The majority of the applications looked like they were in the default environment or a couple of other custom environments that had been created.
 There was one environment that was the production Dynamics 365 application environment used by the sales team.

-The most organized department is market research, they built an application that is used daily for conducting their market surveys.
+The most organized department is market research; they built an application that is used daily for conducting their market surveys.
 Currently, there is just a single custom environment named Market Research that supports the application.
-There are a couple of people in the department who are app makers making all the changes.
+There are a couple of people in the department who are app makers, making all the changes.
 They tend to do them in the late afternoons and evenings and publish them when nobody's around to avoid impacting other users.
-There is not currently any testing done before the app is published other than by the person making the changes.
+There is currently no testing done before the app is published, other than by the person making the changes.
 They are open to the testing idea but are not sure how to do it with a single environment.

 You found out that the new environments have stopped being created simply because they have run out of storage from creating too many environments.
-When you asked about this you were handed a stack of requests that claimed they needed new environments.
+When you asked about this, you were handed a stack of requests that claimed they needed new environments.
 The following are the priority requests; we will ask you to help identify how to handle these when you fill out the environment strategy template.